ExtremeCoolDude/Anki-Chess-2.0/README.md

 http://scidvspc.sourceforge.net/

-To replace pieces extract chesslook.rar and replace them in media files.
+To replace pieces copy files from within pieces folders to Media files.

 This fork is mainly to customize @Towelsniffer's Anki-Chess-2.0, feel free to create a pull request for new pieces and board textures.